-Finally when a young Frank joins some of the finest minds in building what we called a classic futuristic city, something went wrong and we find an old Frank banished by the Tomorrowland mayor named Nix.
-From that time, Frank is living in solitude in our real world away from what he dreamt of to be the perfect world.
+Finally, when a young Frank joins some of the finest minds in building what we called a classic futuristic city, something went wrong and we find an old Frank banished by the Tomorrowland mayor named Nix.
+Since that time, Frank is living in solitude in our real-world away from what he dreamt of to be the perfect world.
 Then again the mysterious Athena appears, this time to find Casey, a rebellious girl whose father is a NASA engineer and who herself dreams of becoming an astronaut.

-As we come to know that Athena is in fact in the real world to find another Frank-like genius who can fix the Tomorrowland flaws, everything falls in line.
-However, the story in the movie doesn’t hold for too long to make it a classic sci-fi flick, barring the idea of optimism and few present day truth in relation to environment and human fanaticism to embrace the worst coming their way and not being prepared to avoid the catastrophe.
+As we come to know that Athena is in the real world to find another Frank-like genius who can fix the Tomorrowland flaws, everything falls in line.
+However, the story in the movie doesn’t hold for too long to make it a classic sci-fi flick, barring the idea of optimism and a few present-day truth concerning the environment and human fanaticism to embrace the worst coming their way and not being prepared to avoid the catastrophe.

-For me probably I expected something more in such a long duration (2hr 10 min) movie and that too from the creator of The Iron Giant, The Incredibles and Ratatouille.
-Nevertheless, director Bird is great in that utopian idea of creating a space for all those great optimistic minds, to work together away from any fear, greed, corruption, political compulsion or any kind of influence or interference in dreaming and actually planning for a better future.
+For me probably I expected something more in such a long duration (2hr 10 min) movie and that too from the creator of The Iron Giant, The Incredibles, and Ratatouille.
+Nevertheless, director Bird is great in that utopian idea of creating a space for all those great optimistic minds, to work together away from any fear, greed, corruption, political compulsion, or any kind of influence or interference in dreaming and planning for a better future.

 As far as performance is concerned, I must say that Clooney and Cassidy steal the show while Britt and the young Frank, played by Robinson, are equally effective and entertaining.
-Finally, when I come out of the theatre, it actually compels me to think and probably that’s what a director eventually wants in terms of impact, leaving the viewers at a point to think.
+Ultimately, when I come out of the theatre, it compels me to think, and probably that’s what a director eventually wants in terms of impact, leaving the viewers at a point to think.

-Above all Tomorrowland is an original idea with few moral messages.
-At least it stays with hope, optimism and the idea that nothing is impossible and never stop questioning the world around you.
-At times the answers may be confusing but there is no denying with the fact that it’s the mankind who is responsible for the world and we are the answer to fix the universe.
+Above all, ‘Tomorrowland’ is an original idea with a few moral messages.
+At least it stays with hope, optimism, and the idea that nothing is impossible, and never stop questioning the world around you.
+At times, the answers may be confusing but there is no denying the fact that it’s mankind who is responsible for the world and we are the answer to fixing the universe.